-The SEMPRE project provided tools and methods to work with empowerment and service users' involvement in service design in rural areas of the Baltic Sea Region.
+The SEMPRE project - and also its successor SEM-PRE Accelerators - provided tools and methods to work with empowerment and service users' involvement in service design in rural areas of the Baltic Sea Region.
 What we have learned during this three-year journey is that empowerment and user involvement are long-term change processes and not ad hoc or one-off approaches.
 This transformation not only relates to individual behaviour, work practice, management and organisational change but also impacts on societal structures (the social capital of communities, for instance).
 It is a long journey and can be a bumpy road at times - therefore it is important to pause and remind yourself why you are doing it (have clear aims and objectives) and why it is so important.